tigerfarm/arduino/Altair101/hardware/README.md

                   VIN |             | TX1 Used for Serial communications
                        -------------

-RX0 and TX1 are in use, for example: to upload program sketches and Serial.print().
+RX0 and TX1 are in use, for example: to receive program sketches and putput log messages using Serial.print().
 D2 and D3 are Digital interrupt pins.
+Not in use at this time.
 A0 to A3 can be used as digital pins.
 I/O devices:
 + SD card:  SPI bus + a digital enable pin.